zlz-studio/zlz-studio.github.io/features/Head-Direction-System/index.md

 - Face Shadow will not function
 - Hair Transparent may render incorrectly (eyes and eyebrows may disappear)
 - Hair Shadow will not align with the light direction

+# Summary

+ZLZ_HeadDirectionBinder is the core of the system.
+Without this script, features that rely on head direction will not function correctly.